Your Attorneys Are Burning Out -

 Who This Is For

-Law Firms & Legal Organizations - Wellness initiatives, attorney retreats, bar associations, women in law groups, diversity initiatives, CLE programs
+Law Firms & Legal Organizations Organizations concerned about retention and employee well-being, bar associations advancing attorney well-being, women in law groups, diversity initiatives, and organizations seeking meaningful CLE programming.

-Professional & Business Organizations - Leadership conferences, entrepreneurial networks, chambers of commerce, industry associations
+Professional & Business Organizations Leadership conferences, entrepreneurial networks, chambers of commerce, and industry associations serving high-achieving professionals.